-- The system oscillator will stop running and the application program will stop at the "HALT" instruction. - The Data Memory contents and registers will maintain their present condition. - The WDT will be cleared and resume counting if the WDT clock source is selected to come from the WDT or RTC oscillator.
-The WDT will stop if its clock source originates from the system clock. - The I/O ports will maintain their present condition. - In the status register, the Power Down flag, PDF, will be set and the Watchdog time-out flag, TO, will be cleared.
+- The system oscillator will stop running and the application program will stop at the "HALT" instruction. - The Data Memory contents and registers will maintain their present condition. - The WDT will be cleared and resume counting if the WDT function is enabled. - The I/O ports will maintain their present condition. - In the status register, the Power Down flag, will be set and the Watchdog time-out flag, TO, will be cleared.